 Find out more about the difference between Ocellaris and Percula Clownfish.

-Ocellaris are well known for their up and down swimming motion as well as their propensity to host anemones, hence the common name anemonefish.
-In the wild they usually only host the Magnificent Anemone (Heteractis magnifica) and the Giant Carpet Anemone (Stichodactyla gigantea).
+Ocellaris are well known for their up and down swimming motion as well as their propensity to live in host anemones, hence the common name anemonefish.
+In the wild they usually only host in the Magnificent Anemone (Heteractis magnifica) and the Giant Carpet Anemone (Stichodactyla gigantea).
 In captivity, they will often accept surrogate hosts, such as corals, other anemones like the Bubble Tip Anemones, and even rocks, algae, water pumps, a corner of the fish tank or nothing at all.